pmean/build-website/text/07/QualitativeReview.md

 >     the amount of information about the research process that is
 >     provided to readers.*
 >
-> Â I personally do not find this list very helpful.
+>  I personally do not find this list very helpful.
 >
 > The authors then summarize a perspective of a third group, the subtle
 > realists, who hold a position somewhere between antirealists and the